Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 To address this inconvenience, we used **explainable deep learning models** in our real-time chart pattern alert service**.

 ### Data
-- Crawling the market price, high price, low price, and closing price in 5 minute candlestick chart using "pyupbit" package [August 2017 ~ May 2022]
+- Crawling high, low, market and closing price in 5 minute candlestick chart using "pyupbit" package [August 2017 ~ May 2022]
 - Transforming price data into candlestick chart images (Model input)
-- Image data labeling (5 different chart patterns)
+- Labeling image data into 5 different chart patterns

 ### Model
 We utilized **Gradcam** to visually interpret the **Conv2d-based model** output.